Step by Step guide to Start a blog in Canada

 • Become an expert in your field (bring evidence, social proof, interview experts).
 Keep learning and educating with facts and figures.

-• break up sections with images/visuals/videos wherever necessary.
+• break up sections with images, visuals, and videos wherever necessary.

 • Be excellent on grammar and avoid sentence errors.